 TRAFFIC ADVISORIES Currently in effect on county roadways

-Beginning Monday, May 1 through Friday, May 5, a detour will remain in effect on Wescoat Road between Delilah Road in Egg Harbor Township and Mill Road in Absecon, 7 AM – 4 PM, for work by the NJ Turnpike Authority.
+On Wednesday, May 17 the detour will once again be in effect on Wescoat Road between Delilah Road in Egg Harbor Township and Mill Road in Absecon, 7 AM – 4 PM, Monday through Friday, until further notice for work by the NJ Turnpike Authority.

 Motorists are advised to follow the posted detour or seek an alternate route.
 Police will be on site to assist.

-On Friday, April 28 and again on Monday, May 1 through Friday, May 5, weather permitting, a stop and go/ lane shift traffic pattern will be in effect on Main Street in Pleasantville at various locations between Washington Avenue and Mulberry Avenue, 7:30 am to 5:30 pm for utility work by the South Jersey Gas Co.
+Beginning Tuesday, May 9 and continuing for approximately 30 days, a stop and go / lane shift traffic pattern will be in effect on Shore Road/Main Street at various locations between Tilton Road in Northfield and Mulberry Avenue in Pleasantville, 7:30 AM to 5 PM, Monday through Friday, weather permitting, for work by South Jersey Gas Co.

-Police will be on site to assist, however, delays are expected.
-Motorists are advised to allow for additional travel time or seek an alternate route.
+Police and traffic directors will be on site to assist motorists, however, delays will be encountered.
+Motorists are advised to plan travel time accordingly or seek an alternate route.

 Traffic Advisory - Rt.
 50, Tuckahoe River Bridge, Corbin City